jqiwen/startup-time-optimizer-model/README.md

 ```bash
 python optimizer.py
 ```
-then follow the step on popup window.
+Follow the 2 steps on popup window to start model training:

 ### **Step 1: Generate Local Environment for Your Projec**